You check property listings, compare prices, and maybe even talk to an agent. But after a while, everything starts to feel overwhelming.

 Step 8: Costs You Must Prepare

-A lot of buyers only think about downpayment, but the actual cost is much more.
+A lot of buyers only think about the downpayment, but the actual cost is much more.

 | Before buying | During purchase | After getting keys |